 What is software quality metrics?
 What metrics should you pay attention to make all software development steps right?
 Tom DeMarco, an American programmer and a well-known author of books on software engineering, has once said: “You cannot control what you cannot measure”.
-Quantitative methods of measuring have tracked record in most spheres of our life that’s why so many computer science experts tried to apply those to software development.
+Quantitative methods of measuring have tracked records in most spheres of our life that’s why so many computer science experts tried to apply those to software development.

 Simply put, a software metric is a measure that allows getting a quantitative value of software features or specifications.
-The objective of measuring the software quality is to use the received results for planning the budget and schedule, estimating costs, testing and QA, debugging, etc. Still, the main goal is to measure the quality.
+The objective of measuring the software quality is to use the received results for planning the budget and schedule, estimating costs, testing and QA, debugging, etc. Still, the main goal is to measure quality.

 A set of metrics include the following methods: